tektechnologies/Instructor-Prep/201/class_7.md

 - Which is what lab 7 will be on.
 - currently we have about 15 - 25 lines of code, x 250 objects.

-- So, with a constructor we can create objects, with a max of 15 lines(once) and we can add one line of code to 15 define each city and one to create store, this scales better the more objects we get, Constructors are powerful tools, for developers, so that we write less lines of code and have less of a chance to make mistakes, while coding out our problem domain.
+- So, with a constructor we can create objects, with a max of 15 lines(once) and we can add one line of code to 15 define each city and one to create store, this scales better the more objects we get, Constructors are powerful tools, for developers, in that we write less lines of code and have less of a chance to make mistakes, while coding out our problem domain.

+---

 **Back to our Kitten Demo.
 In the Console Run Code**   At 10:00am
 # Constructors or Constructor functions.